 Cancellation: In the event of a hike or training course being cancelled by Mountain Trails, a full refund will be given, please note that a minimum of 4 persons booking is required for a course or hike to go ahead.
 Should the itinerary change on the day or be curtailed on safety or welfare grounds, no refund will be given.

 The deposit on a weekend trip is not refundable in the event of cancellation by the participants.
-For cancellations on day hikes and courses a €10 fee for admin will be deducted from the refunded amount, if the client books an alternate date when cancelling then no admin fee will be deducted.
+For cancellations on day hikes and courses a minimum €10 fee for admin will be deducted from the refunded amount, if the client books an alternate date when cancelling then no admin fee will be applied.

-No refund or transfer will be given should the client cancel within 48 hours of the date of the booking.
+No refund or transfer will be given should the client cancel within 72 hours of the date of the event booked.
 There will be no refunds or transfers for no shows on the day.